College Catalog

 Basic Skills Student Progress

-- Percentage of Basic Skills periods of participation (PoP) with a measurable skill gain (MSG) (program year of July 1 – June 30)
+- Description: Index score based on the percentage of Basic Skills periods of participation (POP) with a measurable skill gain (MSG).

 Student Success Rate in College-Level English Courses

-- Percentage of first-time associate degree-seeking and transfer pathway students passing a credit-bearing English course with a “C” or better within three years.
+- Description: Index score based on the percentage of first-time fall associate degree seeking and transfer pathway students passing a credit-bearing English course with a “C” or better within three years

-- Data Source: Comprehensive Curriculum Student Report; National Student Clearinghouse
+- Data Sources: Comprehensive Curriculum Student Report; National Student Clearinghouse

 Student Success Rate in College-Level Math Courses

-- Percentage of first-time fall associate degree-seeking and transfer pathway students passing a credit-bearing Math course with a “C” or better within three years.
+- Description: Index score based on the percentage of first-time fall associate degree seeking and transfer pathway students passing a credit-bearing Math course with a “C” or better within three years.

-- Data Source: Comprehensive Curriculum Student Report; National Student Clearinghouse
+- Data Sources: Comprehensive Curriculum Student Report; National Student Clearinghouse

 First Year Progression

-- Percentage of first-time fall credential-seeking curriculum students who graduate prior to or enroll in postsecondary education during the subsequent fall term.
+- Description: Index score based on the percentage of first-time fall credential-seeking curriculum students graduated prior to or enrolled in postsecondary education the subsequent fall semester.

 - Data Source: Comprehensive Curriculum Student Report; Graduation Extract data file; National Student Clearinghouse